Top 10 Laser Tag Games to play at Home

 The Real Roots

 Now that we’ve dissected some of the best laser tag games, let’s travel a few decades back in time.
-When it started, super-fun laser tag was the farthest thing from a game.
+When it started, the super-fun laser tag was the farthest thing from a game.

 Back in the late 1970s, laser tag was initially created as a form of combat exercise for the US army.
 To this day, actually, some militaries use similar methods.